 Apabetalone is the first BET inhibitor in clinical trials for high risk vascular disease.
-A hallmark of many diseases such as cancer, inflammation and more recently cardiovascular disease, is aberrant transcription.
+A hallmark of many diseases such as cancer, inflammation and more recently cardiovascular disease, is aberrant gene transcription.
 Bromodomains ("BRDs") are a family of evolutionary conserved protein-interaction modules that play key functions in chromatin organisation and regulation of gene transcription.
 One recognised family of bromodomain containing proteins is the BET family.
-BET inhibition represents a novel, epigenetic approach to treat multiple diseases.
-Apabetalone is the first oral agent in the BET inhibitor class that preferentially targets bromodomain 2 ("BD2") of BET protein 4 ("BRD4").
-In binding to this bromodomain, apabetalone affects the expression of multiple genes with roles in multiple cellular processes.
-Its primary mode of action appears to result in the modulation of vascular risk pathways and markers that drive MACE in high risk CVD patients.
-Some of the biological pathways that are modulated in experiments are: vascular inflammation, complement, coagulation and acute phase response cascades as well as reverse cholesterol transport.
-Subgroup analysis of our recent clinical trials has demonstrated that apabetalone significantly reduces MACE in patients with CVD who have a low level of high-density lipoprotein ("HDL") and elevated c-reactive protein ("CRP"), especially in those patients with diabetes mellitus co-morbidity.
-The experimental investigations that have uncovered the multiple activities affected by apabetalone treatment have provided insight into these clinical findings.
+Apabetalone is the first oral agent in the BET inhibitor class that preferentially targets bromodomain 2 ("BD2") of BET proteins.
+In binding to this bromodomain, apabetalone affects the expression of multiple genes with roles in a variety of cellular processes.
+Our lead drug, apabetalone ("RVX-208"), targets BET proteins to impact several important biological processes that are contributors to the pathophysiology of chronic vascular diseases such as cardiovascular disease ("CVD"), diabetes mellitus ("DM"), and chronic kidney disease ("CKD"), namely: (i) vascular inflammation, (ii) vascular calcification, (iii) complement and coagulation, (iv) reverse cholesterol transport ("RCT"), and (v) metabolism.
+Apabetalone is a first-in-class small molecule in development for the secondary prevention of a major adverse cardiac event ("MACE") in high risk CVD patients with a DM co-morbidity.
+Based on the above-mentioned effects of apabetalone, we are currently exploring the potential for apabetalone to modulate disease-related pathology in other indications including CKD, end-stage renal disease (late stage CKD), neurodegenerative disease (such as vascular cognitive dementia) and orphan diseases such as Fabry disease and pulmonary arterial hypertension ("PAH").

+Analysis of our phase 2 (ASSERT, SUSTAIN and ASSURE) clinical trials has demonstrated that based on the modulation of risk factors, apabetalone significantly reduces MACE in patients with CVD, particularly those who have a low level of HDL and elevated c-reactive protein ("CRP"), a well-known marker of inflammation, and in those with diabetes mellitus comorbidity (Nicholls, Ray et al. 2018).
+Insight into the clinical benefits of apabetalone have been provided by experimental investigations detailing the multiple physiological activities affected by apabetalone.